 |July 1||Admitted students must submit their final high school transcript|

-We don’t recommend waiting until December to take the SAT or ACT because if you’re unhappy with your score you won’t have any other chances to retake it.
-However, if you’ve taken the exam several times and want one more shot, a December test date is an option.
-You’ll learn if you’ve been accepted to UC Berkeley in March (occasionally as early as February), and you’ll have until May 1st to decide which school to attend.
+We don't recommend waiting until December to take the SAT or ACT because if you're unhappy with your score you won't have any other chances to retake it.
+However, if you've taken the exam several times and want one more shot, a December test date is an option.
+You'll learn if you've been accepted to UC Berkeley at the end of March, and you'll have until May 1st to decide which school to attend.

 How to Apply to UC Berkeley

 There are four main steps to applying to Berkeley.
 The earlier you begin your application (as early as August 1st) the more time you'll have to complete all the steps and the less pressure you'll be under to meet the deadline.

 The steps are the same regardless of which UC school(s) you're applying to since all UC schools use the same application (and you only need to submit one application, even if you apply to other UC schools in addition to Berkeley.
 Below is an overview of how to apply to Berkeley.
 For more in-depth information, check out our complete guide to applying to UC schools.

 Step 1: Create an Account